Should you stay in a historic hotel near Old Faithful, or a cabin closer to wildlife and the Lamar Valley? Follow this guide to find out.

 Built in 1903-04, the Old Faithful Inn is arguably Yellowstone’s most iconic hotel.
 It’s certainly the hotel that garners the most reservation requests every year.
 It’s a National Historic Landmark and the world’s largest log cabin structure.
 Its lobby was designed to create a sense of community and you will literally find people from all over the world, gathering here, swapping stories and listening to the live music in the lobby.

-Built during the 1920s, the Old Faithful Lodge Cabins offer great views of the iconic Old Faithful geyser.
+Built during the 1920s, the Old Faithful Lodge Cabins offer great access to the iconic Old Faithful geyser.
+Just a couple minute away, you'll find Old Faithful.
 Old Faithful Lodge Cabins should not be confused with its older neighbor, the Old Faithful Inn.
-There are log cabins in addition to a one-story lodge with large logs and stone pillars and a cafeteria-style food court.
+There are log cabins behind the one-story lodge that features large logs and stone pillars, a coffee shop, gift shop and a cafeteria-style food court.

 Stay at Mammoth Hot Springs Hotel & Cabins and you can take a several-minute walk to get Mammoth Hot Springs, the peculiar terraced hot springs that you can explore via boardwalk.
 Located near the North Entrance of the park near Gardiner, Mont., and built in 1936, this grand hotel finished a major renovation to hotel rooms and public spaces in 2019.
 It offers hotel rooms with private bathrooms.
 There are also cabins with or without bathrooms and a hot tub cabin that features an 6-person outdoor hot tub.
 Get a drink and listen to a live pianist at the end of the day in the newly remodeled Map Room, which features a striking historic wooden map of the United States made from 15 different kinds of wood from nine countries.